 After college, he headed back East, just in time for a nearby nuclear power plant to go haywire at Three Mile Island.
 On the first anniversary of the accident, he found himself onstage with Seeger, singing some original verses to “This Land is Your Land.”
 After blockading the plant, and being convicted as one of the “TMI Nine,” he made his way from activism into journalism, as a reporter for the New Orleans Times-Picayune.

 But the twin sirens of songwriting and open spaces called him to Texas.
 He quit his day job in 1990 and headed for Austin, where he honed his craft performing at legendary clubs like Chicago House and the Austin Outhouse.
-Since then, his musical output has included seven CDs.
+Since then, his musical output has included six CDs.
 He’s had music in two films and appeared in two more, including the 2004 release Barbecue: A Texas Love Story.
-More than 70 Americana stations have spun his latest album, Chasing Grace, produced by Chris Gage.
+More than 100 Folk and Americana stations have spun his last two albums, Chasing Grace and I’ll Take You Home.

 Says Songwriter’s Circle magazine, covering Steve at the Kerrville Folk Festival: “The man is Steve Brooks and his mission most of the time: to be the poet, protester, songwriter, activist, political satirist, humorist that he is.
 No doubt Brooks is one of the most authentically colorful characters in the Kerrville gathering of colorful characters…His color comes out in what he says and what he does – his talk and his walk.”